 One way to show that concern is to keep the lines of communication open.
 There is a tendency to let that slide during an illness, but this is one of those times when communicating with one another is super important.

-Although none of us like to think about having to deal with a major illness, we believe the little colds and flu bugs are a way of helping us learn how to deal with the more serious illnesses that may come our way.
+Although none of us like to think about having to deal with a major illness, I believe the little colds and flu bugs are a way of helping us learn how to deal with the more serious illnesses that may come our way.
 So think of the next round of flu as a learning experience.